High-Dimensional Smoothing Splines and Application in Alzheimer's Disease Prediction Using Magnetic Resonance Imaging

-Main differences between this paper and existing longitudinal studies in \cite{chincarini2016integrating, yau2015longitudinal, zhang2012predicting} are as follows. \begin{itemize} \item Different feature representations.
-We use the varying coefficient model to characterize nonlinear and smooth progression of longitudinal features, which is motivated by clinical findings and the dynamic biomarker curve in \cite{jack2010hypothetical, jack2013tracking}.
-On the contrary, \cite{chincarini2016integrating, yau2015longitudinal, zhang2012predicting} use linear representations for features. \item Different scalability to heterogenous longitudinal scans.
-Different from \cite{chincarini2016integrating, yau2015longitudinal, zhang2012predicting}, our method does not require same scanning times and a same number of scans across samples. \item Different feature selections.
-We proposed a novel feature selection method by combining smoothing splines with a $l_1$-penalty, which allows to simultaneously select and estimate features.
-This is different from the two-step method in \cite{zhang2012predicting} by doing the selection and estimation separately and \cite{chincarini2016integrating, yau2015longitudinal} by only using pre-selected features. \end{itemize}
+Main differences between this paper and existing longitudinal studies in \citet{zhang2012predicting}, \citet{yau2015longitudinal}, and \cite{chincarini2016integrating} are listed as follows. \begin{itemize} \item Different feature representations.
+We consider the varying coefficient model to characterize the nonlinear and smooth progression of longitudinal features, which is motivated by clinical findings and dynamic biomarker curves in \cite{jack2010hypothetical, jack2013tracking}.
+On the contrary, \citet{zhang2012predicting}, \citet{yau2015longitudinal}, and \cite{chincarini2016integrating} consider only linear representations for features. \item Different scalability to heterogeneous longitudinal scans.
+Our method does not require identical scanning times or an equal number of scans across samples.
+However, these conditions are necessary for \citet{zhang2012predicting}, \citet{yau2015longitudinal}, and \cite{chincarini2016integrating}. \item Different feature selection methods.
+We proposed a new feature selection method by combining the smoothing splines with an $l_1$-penalty, which enables simultaneous feature selection and varying coefficient estimation.
+The method is different from \cite{zhang2012predicting}, which performs the feature selection and estimation separately in a two-step procedure, and it is also different from \citet{ yau2015longitudinal} and \citet{chincarini2016integrating}, which only use prespecified features. \end{itemize}

 The rest of the paper is organized as follows.
 We introduce our method in Section \ref{sec:materialmethod}.
-We give experiment results in Section \ref{sec:experiment}.
-The conclusion remarks and discussions are given in Section \ref{sec:discussion}.
-Additional material and proofs are relegated to Appendix in the supplementary material.
+We give the experiment results in Section \ref{sec:experiment}.
+The concluding remarks and discussions are provided in Section \ref{sec:discussion}.
+Additional material and proofs are relegated to the Appendix.